twilson63/bob/README.md

 Welcome to the BOB project!
 This project is about software design/architecture.
 What is software architecture and why is it important?

-> The goal of software architecture is to minimize the human resources required to build an dmaintain the required system.
+> The goal of software architecture is to minimize the human resources required to build and maintain the required system.

 The measure of design quality is simply the measure of the effort required to meet the needs of the customer.
 If that effort is low, and stays low throughout the lifetime of the system, the design is good.